 }

-The system output is activated when the input exceeds the rising threshold, but it is not deactivated until it crosses the lower threshold.
-In this way, we eliminate the triggers that occurred due to noise in the case of a single threshold.
+The system output activates when the input exceeds the rising threshold, but does not deactivate until it crosses the lower threshold.
+In this way, we eliminate the triggers that occurred due to noise in the single threshold case.

-What if we clean up and improve the code, and put it in a library to make it more comfortable to use?
+What if we clean up and improve the code, and put it in a library to make it more convenient to use?
 Of course, here is a Threshold library for Arduino.
-Enjoy it!
+Enjoy!

 All the code from this post is available for download on Github.